Answers to common questions about student and family immigration status and schools

 A: Schools do not ask students or families about their immigration status when they enroll, and if staff became aware of a lack of legal immigration status, the district would not notify immigration officials.
 By law, students’ personally identifiable information and records are confidential and are only disclosed with parent consent or as permitted or required by district policy and state and federal laws.
 Only “directory information” (such as a student’s name, contact information, photograph, and sports and activities) may be released without specific consent or a specific requirement, and parents have the right to opt out annually from the disclosure of directory information.

 A: No. The Eugene Police Department has affirmed that it shares Eugene School District 4J’s goal of a learning environment that is safe and free from fear, and EPD’s school resource team is dedicated to ensuring this goal is met for our local schools.
 There is a distinct difference between the roles played by local and federal law enforcement.
 Oregon police agencies, including the Eugene Police Department, have no legal authority to enforce federal immigration laws.
-Local law enforcement agencies in Oregon are prohibited by law from using agency money, equipment or personnel to detect or apprehend someone who has not committed a crime and whose only violation is that they are persons of foreign citizenship present in the United States in violation of federal immigration laws.
+Local law enforcement agencies in Oregon are prohibited by law (ORS 181A.820) from using agency money, equipment or personnel to detect or apprehend someone who has not committed a crime and whose only violation is that they are persons of foreign citizenship present in the United States in violation of federal immigration laws.

 Q: What should someone do if they want to understand their immigration rights?

 A: Schools cannot provide legal advice.
 Licensed immigration attorneys (not notarios or others who are not licensed attorneys) can provide accurate advice about immigration status and how a person can pursue any legal rights they might have.
 For example, a person who is a recipient of Deferred Action for Childhood Arrivals (DACA) may want to speak with an immigration attorney to determine if they have access to more reliable immigration status options, because DACA is based on an executive order by the previous president and the new president could choose to overturn that order.
-The American Immigration Lawyers Association has a list of immigration attorneys available in English and Spanish.
+The American Immigration Lawyers Association has a list of some immigration attorneys available in English and Spanish.